efwGrp/efw4.X/help/efw.dialog.wait.md

-<H1>efw.dialog.wait</H1>
+# efw.dialog.wait

-The wait function is established to call a countdown dialog for waiting.
-It is one base function for Web Event service.
+The `wait` function is established to call a countdown dialog for waiting.
+It is a base function for the Web Event service.

-<h2>Sample</h2>
+## Sample

 ```html
 <script>